appvancecloud/dummy/README.md

 # dummy
-Just a dummy proyect for unitTesting purpose of jgit API
+Just a dummy proyect for unitTesting purpose of jgit API test